tonyketcham/Svelte-Meetups/README.md

 # Svelte Meetups

-A work in progress for planning events, but with Svelte!
+A work in progress for planning events 📆, but with Svelte! 🛰

 Stay tuned for more!